Laboratory workers guide to chemical hygiene

 Secondary chemical containers must be labeled with the chemical name and hazard information similar to that on the original container.
 Laboratory reagents (such as buffers or dilute acids) only need to be labeled as to their content and chemical concentration.
 If reagents are flammable, highly toxic, or carcinogenic, a hazard warning should also be included.

 Research materials (such as newly synthesized chemicals) must be labeled with the researcher’s name and available information regarding identity and hazards.
 A reference to research notebooks can be included when necessary to convey identity and hazard information.

-Material Safety Data Sheets (MSDSs) are chemical information sheets that are compiled by the manufacturer.
-MSDSs must be readily available to laboratory personnel.
-MSDSs can be accessed through the EH&S website, or by contacting EH&S at 327-5040.
+Safety Data Sheets (SDSs) are chemical information sheets that are compiled by the manufacturer.
+SDSs must be readily available to laboratory personnel.
+SDSs can be accessed through the EH&S SDS retrival system, or by contacting EH&S at 327-5040.

 Laboratory Safety Summaries are similar to SDSs but are designed to be more applicable to laboratory workers.
 Laboratory Safety Summaries are available in the laboratory safety reference book, Prudent Practices in the Laboratory, or can be searched for online.
 Availability of Laboratory Safety Summaries does not fulfill the regulatory obligation of providing availability to SDSs.